eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 ```

 The `onSampleReceivedCallback` is more complex.
 We first acquire the received
-sample and check which subscriber signaled the event by acquiring the subscribers
+sample and check which subscriber signaled the event by acquiring the subscriber's
 service description.
 If the instance is equal to `FrontLeft` we store the sample
 in the `leftCache` otherwise in the `rightCache`.
 ```cpp